oracle/oracle-database-operator/docs/ordsservices/examples/multi_pool.md

 * They all share the same `tnsAdminSecret` to connect using thier individual `db.tnsAliasName`
 * They will all automatically restart when the configuration changes: `forceRestart: true`
 * Only the `pdb1` pool will automatically install/update ORDS on startup, if required: `autoUpgradeORDS: true`
-* Only the `pdb1` pool will automatically install/update APEX on startup, if required: `autoUpgradeAPEX: true`
 * The `passwordKey` has been ommitted from both `db.secret` and `db.adminUser.secret` as the password was stored in the default key (`password`)